matt-harding-2021/Rabbits-Sim/README.md

 ## Rabbits Sim

 A Unity Project, simulating animals foraging for food.
+Animals have different genes, and use a genetic algorithm to adapt.

 * Generates a terrain
 * Clicking spawns rabbits